MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 Template used in this scenario: [azuredeploy.json](azuredeploy.json)

-Click the below button to start deployment
+Click the below button to start deployment.

+(Ctrl + Click will open the portal with the deployment in a separate tab in most browsers, hence allow you to keep this documentation available and ready to use)

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkrist00fer%2Fnether%2Fserverless%2Fsrc%2Fcloud%2Ffunctions%2Fleaderboards%2Ftop-n%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>